Virginia Tech® home

 Celebrating Innovation

-Celebrating an ecosystem of innovators at Virginia Tech
+Celebrating a culture of innovation at Virginia Tech

 Join us in celebrating past winners